-Discover the BEST time to visit Florence Italy!
+Discover the BEST time to visit Florence, Italy!
 Learn which months offer the perfect mix of fewer crowds and good weather to make your trip a success!

-Florence Italy is one of my favorite cities and holds a dear place in my heart as I studied abroad here during my college years.
+Florence, Italy is one of my favorite cities and holds a dear place in my heart as I studied abroad here during my college years.
 The food, art, history, architecture, and gelato make for a charming and memorable city.
-The historic core is small and walkable with nothing more than a 20 minute walk away.

 The compact center makes for a quaint city during the quiet months but is also a recipe for disaster when the crowds descend upon Florence.